+Male are mostly black with white edges, but females abound in color and pattern.
+The head, legs and most of the body are red.
+The center of the arrow-shaped abdomen is bright yellow with small red spots.
+Most of the medium and large spines are tipped with black.
+Females are twice as large as males.
 Both genders spin orb-shaped spiral webs that lie in a vertical plane (up-and-down).
-They may only be a few feet off the ground.
-A short zig-zagged strand of webbing called a stabilimentum may be just above the center of the web.
-Spiral strands radiating from the center allow the spider to tread easily on its web.
+These webs may only be a few feet off the ground.
+A thick, short, zigzagged strand of webbing, called a stabilimentum, is usually just above the center of the web.
+Many spiral strands radiating from the center allow the spider to tread easily on its web.
 Orbweavers are known to rebuild their webs every day.

 Scientific Name: Micrathena sagitatta

-Other Names: Arrow Spider
+Other Name(s): Arrow Spider

-Adult Size (Length): 4mm to 9mm (0.16in to 0.35in)
+Size (Adult; Length): 4mm to 9mm (0.16in to 0.35in)